Why is chocolate bad for dogs and cats?

 White chocolate does not pose as much of a threat since it only has 0.25 milligrams per ounce.

-VGA Animal Hospital says that a medium-sized dog weighing 50 pounds would only need to eat 1 ounce of baker’s chocolate, or 9 ounces of milk chocolate, to possibly show signs of poisoning.
+VGA Animal Hospitals say a medium-sized dog weighing 50 pounds would only need to eat 1 ounce of baker’s chocolate, or 9 ounces of milk chocolate, to show possible signs of poisoning.

 Signs of chocolate poisoning depend on the amount and type of chocolate ingested.
 For many dogs and cats, the most common signs are: